Japanese submarine I-54 (1926): Design

 The four Kaidai Type IIIa submarines were the first mass-produced Japanese fleet submarines.
-Based largely on the Japanese Kaidai Type II submarine I-52, their design was also was influenced by the largest of the German submarines in Japanese hands, SM U-125.
+Based largely on the Japanese Kaidai Type II submarine I-52, their design was also influenced by the largest of the German submarines in Japanese hands, SM U-125.
 Compared to I-52, they had a strengthened double hull.
 The hull had almost the same outer dimensions as in I-52, but the increased thickness of the inner hull permitted a diving depth of 60 m.
 The internal volume was slightly increased over that of I-52 by making the hull slightly trapezoidal in cross-section at the expense of 300 tons of additional displacement.
 External differences included an anti-submarine net cutter on the bow, as well as an O-ring for towing purposes.

 The Kaidai Type IIIa submarines displaced 1800 LT surfaced and 2300 LT submerged.
 They were 100 m long and had a beam of 8 m and a draft of 4.82 m.
 They had a complement of 60 officers and crewmen.

 The Japanese retained Sulzer as the manufacturer for the diesel engines, which had a slightly improved performance over the engines in I-52.
 For surface running, the submarines were powered by two 3400 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 900 hp electric motor.
 The submarines could reach 20 kn on the surface and 8 kn submerged.
 On the surface, the KD3As had a range of 10000 nmi at 10 kn; submerged, they had a range of 90 nmi at 3 kn.

 The submarines had eight internal 53.3 cm torpedo tubes, six in the bow and two in the stern.
 They carried one reload for each tube for a total of 16 torpedoes.
 They also had one 120 mm deck gun.